dylan5394/card_compare/README.md

 ## Notes:

 The program does not deal wildcards or account for wildcards.
 Only cards valued 0 (Two) to  12 (Ace) are used.
 Thus 5 of a kind is not possible to attain through the random comparison program.

+The program assumes aces can be high or low so the compare function will analyze the hand twice: one time where the aces in the hand are low, and another time where they are high.
+The hand version (aces in high or low position) that produces a more desirable ranking is compared.